-A. "Debeney" is the correct name for General Debeney and I knew him very well because is son was with the French division that had the same headquarters we did.
-And he and I became very close together.
-He had one arm shot off and I knew his father for that reason.
-He commanded the 1st French Army and I thought he was a very fine man.
-And I met him again when we all moved to the west to fill in -- he was given the job to command.
-The British 5th Army was destroyed and the Germans almost broke through.
+"Debeney" is the correct name for General Debeney, and I knew him very well because his son was with the French division that had the same headquarters we did.
+He and I became very close together.
+He had had one arm shot off and I knew his father for that reason.
+He commanded the First French Army and I thought he was a very fine man.
+I met him again when we all moved to the west to fill in.
+He was given the job of command there.
+The British Fifth Army was destroyed and the Germans almost broke through.
 The end of the point of that thing was Montdidier.
 So I saw General Debeney very often and he was always very nice to me.
-So far as I could tell, I always thought he was a very fine Army commander.
-At least about the Americans he knew something about them and whether he admired them or not, he knew about them and could act very intelligently about his handling of them.
-That came out later when we were in the middle of a counterattack at the end of the German great attack.
+So far as I could tell, I thought he was a very fine army commander.
+At least about the Americans-he knew something about them-and whether he admired them or not, he knew about them and could act very intelligently in his handling of them.
+That came out later when we were in the middle of a counterattack and the end of the German great action.

-Q. 6a.
+6a.
 Bullard in June recommended that Colonel Marshall be promoted, but the War Department said it was opposed to policy regarding line officers detailed on staff duty.

-A. The recommendation went through that I be promoted.
-I had already been advanced on Christmas Day to Lieutenant Colonel, but when the recommendation came up that I be made colonel they had already gotten out a rule at GHQ, Washington, that you couldn't promote these men on staff duty until they had served a certain line.
-Of course, that had been made up for staffs in the U.S. and not at all for the staffs over there in Europe, and there weren't very many over there.
-We were mixed up in the fighting right and left, as you can tell by my descriptions and yet we were barred from promotion.
-I came into circumstances somewhat similar to that in the next World War and I knew perfectly well what lines of action to try to take in order to correct it.
-I was finding very rapid promotions over here in the new divisions being assembled and the big training camps and over in Africa they were only promoting the men who had been very special in action or wounded.
-This restriction on my promotion continued until the time of the Meuse-Argonne battle almost half a year later.
+The recommendation went through that I be promoted.
+I had already been advanced on Christmas Day to lieutenant colonel, but when the recommendation came up that I be made colonel, they had already gotten out a rule at Washington that you couldn't promote these men on staff duty until they had served a certain line.
+Of course, that had been made up for staffs in the United States and not at all for the staffs over there in Europe, and there weren't very many over there.
+We were mixed up in the fighting right and left, as you can tell by my descriptions, and yet we were barred from promotion.
+I came into circumstances somewhat similar to that in the next World War, and I knew perfectly well what lines of action to try to take in order to correct it.
+I was finding very rapid promotions over here in the new divisions being assembled and the big training camps, and over in Africa they were only promoting the men who had been very special in action or wounded.
+This restriction on my promotion continued until the time of the Meuse-Argonne battle almost a half a year later.

-Q. 7.
-Frye mentions that on July 4, 1918, you attended a party at French corps headquarters and made a speech in French (this was reported by Hagood).
+7. Frye mentions that on July 4, 1918, you attended a party at French corps headquarters and made a speech in French.
+(This was reported by Hagood.)